ORNL/uCaspian/README.md

     git clone git@code.ornl.gov:neurohw/ucaspian.git
     ```

-5. Checkout UPduino branches.
+5. Checkout UPduino branches in the `processors/caspian` and `processors/caspian/ucaspian` repos.

     ```bash
-    git checkout 7ry/new_updruino
+    git checkout 7ry/new_upduino
     cd ucaspian
-    git checkout 7ry/new_updruino
+    git checkout 7ry/new_upduino
     ```

-6. Build and load ucaspian FPGA image.
+6. Plug in the UPduino and use dmesg to find the ftdi_sio device id

     ```bash
+    $ dmesg
+    ...
+    [190067.797102] ftdi_sio 1-1.4:1.0: FTDI USB Serial Device converter detected
+    ...

+    ```
+    Update the `USB_DEV` variable in the makefile with the device ID for your board.
+This allows the script to automatically bind the USB device driver to the FPGA device without requiring the device cable to be disconnected and reconnected.

+7. Build and load ucaspian FPGA image.

+    ```bash
     # In framework/processors/caspian/ucaspian
     make flash
     ```

-7. Build Verilator software simulation source.
+8. Build Verilator software simulation source.

     ```bash
     # In framework/processors/caspian/ucaspian
     make test
     ```

-8. Run test python script to test connection to FPGA.
+9. Run test python script to test connection to FPGA.
 You should see output data and see the LED on the FPGA blink.

     ```bash
     # In framework/processors/caspian/ucaspian